 Representative trial and litigation matters:

-- Currently handling a wage and hour class action for a large healthcare organization in the metro-Detroit area involving home health companions.
-The matter is pending in the United States District Court for the Eastern District of Michigan.
+- Successfully defended a wage and hour class action for a large healthcare organization in the metro-Detroit area involving home health companions.
+The matter was filed in the United States District Court for the Eastern District of Michigan.

-- Recently obtained summary judgment for a large healthcare organization in the metro-Detroit area involving claims of national origin and age discrimination and retaliation.
+- Obtained summary judgment for a large healthcare organization in the metro-Detroit area involving claims of national origin and age discrimination and retaliation.
 The case was filed in the United States District Court for the Eastern District of Michigan.

 - Successfully resolved FMLA, age, race, and retaliation matter for a Fortune 500 steel and elevator manufacturer and automotive supplier.
 The matter was filed in the United States District Court for the Central District of Illinois.